- Helping Clients with Their Legal Challenges for over 30 Years

 a.(I) Has been convicted of committing, or attempting, soliciting, or conspiring to commit, any of the criminal offenses proscribed in the following statutes in this state or similar offenses in another jurisdiction: s.
 787.01, s.
 787.02, or s.
 787.025(2)(c), where the victim is a minor and the defendant is not the victim’s parent or guardian; s.
 787.06(3)(b), (d), (f), (g), or (h); s.
 794.011, excluding s.
 794.011(10); s.
 794.05; s.
 796.03; s.
 796.035; s.
 800.04; s.
 810.145(8); s.
 825.1025; s.
 827.071; s.
 847.0133; s.
 847.0135, excluding s.
 847.0135(6); s.
 847.0137; s.
 847.0138; s.
 847.0145; or s.
 985.701(1); or any similar offense committed in this state.

-For clarification on any of the statutes listed above, please view the corresponding chapters of the Florida Statutes or consult a Tampa sex crimes attorney from our firm to learn more about the sex offender registry and all the necessary paperwork.
+For clarification on any of the statutes listed above, please view the corresponding chapters of the Florida Statutes or consult a Tampa sex offender attorney from our firm to learn more about the sex offender registry and all the necessary paperwork.

 Failure to register as a sexual offender or sexual predator carries serious consequences in the State of Florida.
 An individual charged with failing to register as a sexual offender or sexual predator can be charged with a third degree felony or some instances a second degree felony.
 Sexual offenders and sexual predators are subject to many different forms of registration.
 A list of the registration requirements are as follows for sexual offenders and sexual predators: